 With businesses facing a prolonged period of disruption and uncertainty, staffing the workforce is increasingly difficult.
 Fluctuating needs and short-term operations require flexibility, and contingent labor can help in meeting these demands.

 Over the past few years, there has been an upward trend in using contingent workers and creating a hiring process expressly for them.
 The talent acquisition process is different for contingent workers than it is for full-time employees, and organizations need to be set up to seek out, recruit and process these types of hires.
-A vendor management system can be a useful tool for managing procurement of contingent workers, but organizations should also be prepared to use their career site to appeal to contingent workers and set up different interview methods and vendor approval processes.
+A vendor management system can be a useful tool for managing procurement of contingent workers, but organizations should also be prepared to use their career site and social media marketing to appeal to contingent workers and set up different interview methods and vendor approval processes.
 Whatever you do, know that recruiting contingent workers remains a trend at many companies.

 While not strictly a recruiting trend -- HR in general is adopting analytics at a rapid rate -- analytics remains a hot trend that will impact how organizations define their talent acquisition strategies and recruit talent.